marshallm94/galvanize_notes/my_notes.md

 * *Note that PCA does not* **choose** *the best features out of the existing features, it* **constructs** *new features using existing features.*

-* Every "Principal Component" is a **linear combination** of at least 2 (although could be, and often is, more than 2) existing features and is an **eigenvector** of the existing data matrix.
+* Every "Principal Component" is a **linear combination** of at least 2 (although could be, and often is, more than 2) existing features and is an **eigenvector** of the existing covariance matrix.

 * $PC_1$ (principal component 1) will be orthogonal to $PC_2$, $PC_2$ will be orthogonal to $PC_3$, etc. **Each $PC_i$ is orthogonal to all other $PC_{i'}$; this ensures that the $PC$'s aren't collinear.**